Rapid cargo verification with cosmic ray muon scattering and absorption tomography: Results

 \section{Results}

 The simulation of muon passage through MTS and cargo enables the production of data sets for statistical analysis.
 Hits on detector planes are recorded for each event, enabling the reconstruction of muon tracks using a ROOT analysis code.
-Four hits detected in upper and lower trackers, as shown on figure~\ref{fig:figure1}(a) allow calculate scattering angle and scattering center position using PoCA algorithm.
-If two hits are detected in upper trackers and LoR is passing the cargo than trajectory of stopped muon is calculated.

 For the calculation of scattering density and stopping power, cargo dimensions are determined from the reconstructed tomographic image.
 In the 1D projections of the reconstructed tomographic image obtained from a 10-second scan, the edges of the cargo object can be identified using a ROOT script that calculates the first derivative, as described in publication~\cite{Anzori_Auto}.
-In figure~\ref{fig:figure2}, tobacco packed into cardboard boxes forms an approximately cubic shape with dimensions 3 m $\times $1.15 m $\times $1.15 m.
+In figure~\ref{fig:figure2}, tobacco packed into cardboard boxes forms an approximately cubic shape with dimensions $3\times2.3\times2.3$ m$^3$.
 The detected cargo edges are found at positions -147.5 cm and 142.5 cm, while the actual positions are -150 cm and 150 cm.
-Simulated cargo materials were represented by a 5.85$\times$2.30$\times$2.30 m$^{3}$ rectangular volume, almost fully filling the shipping container.
-In the simulation run, the calculated scattering density and scattering-to-stopping ratio are recorded.
+Simulated cargo materials were represented by a $5.85\times2.30\times2.30$ m$^{3}$ rectangular volume, almost fully filling the shipping container.
+In the simulation run, the reconstructed scattering centers and scattering angles together with stopped muon tracks are recorded.
 For each cargo material, 5,000 datasets were simulated.

-As shown in figure~\ref{fig:scatterplot}(c), the two-dimensional histogram of scattering and scattering-to-stopping ratio density distributions for different materials are well separated in 2D space and localized in distinct regions, demonstrating the material discrimination ability.
-The data show different behaviors in three regions.
-For organic materials up to tea, there is minimal scattering-to-stopping ratio variation but a stronger scattering density variation.
-Other organic materials—such as polyethylene (pellets), rice, sugar, and dry pasta—show a larger variation in scattering-to-stopping ratio than in scattering rate.
-Inorganic materials demonstrate a greater variation in scattering-to-stopping ratio, with scattering density changing minimally.
-The impact of chemical composition is visibly distinct.
+Scattering and stopped muon rates distributions for simulated bulk materials are shown of figures~\ref{fig:scatterplot}(a) and (b).
+In figure~\ref{fig:scatterplot}(c), the scattering density and stopped muons distributions are combined to the two-dimensional histogram for different materials.
+In 2D space these distributions are well separated and localized in distinct regions, demonstrating better material discrimination ability compared to the discrimination achieved using the 1D presentation of stopped muon and scattering density distributions alone.